cyniphile/rosalind/blog-post/post-2.md

 ![](Schermata-2021-11-16-alle-15.51.28.png)

-It looiks like Rust's promise of "zero-cost abstractions" is is a lie, we are actually getting negative cost abstractions here!
-Even including parsing, the ADT version of our fuction is over twice as fast as the string version.
-The Rust compiler takes advantage of the `enum` representation to make some key optimization (though I couldn't really see what these optimizations actually are when comparing the emitted assembly code between the two functions.
+It looiks like Rust's promise of "zero-cost abstractions" is is a lie, we are actually getting _negative_ cost abstractions here!
+Even including parsing overhead, the ADT version of our fuction is over twice as fast as the string version.
+The Rust compiler clearly takes advantage of the `enum` representation to make some key optimizations (though I couldn't really see what these optimizations actually are when comparing the [emitted assembly and LLVM IR](https://github.com/cyniphile/rosalind/blob/main/bio-lib-algebraic-rs/asm_output/find_reverse_palindromes_adt.asm) of the two functions.
 I leave that as an excercise for the reader 😃).

-- size of enum in memory

-- enum are a bit tricky because they aren't true inheritance types.
-For example this doesn't work

 Python has an Enum type, but Enum support is [not quite ready in pyo3](https://github.com/PyO3/pyo3/issues/834)

-[^1]: Algebraic data types sort of [exist in Python](https://stackoverflow.com/questions/16258553/how-can-i-define-algebraic-data-types-in-python) but without one key piece of support: pattern matching.
+[^1]: Algebraic data types sort-of [exist in Python](https://stackoverflow.com/questions/16258553/how-can-i-define-algebraic-data-types-in-python) but without one key piece of support: pattern matching.

 [^2]: [This talk](https://youtu.be/FnBPECrSC7o?t=1867) by Ron Minsky of Jane Street Capital has some really interesting examples of using algebraic data types to write more robust code (using OCaml in the context of securities trading).